theQuert/XPS-9360-macOS/README.md

  	  sudo touch /private/var/vm/sleepimage
  	  sudo chflags uchg /private/var/vm/sleepimage
    ```

+   ## CPUFriend
+   The kexts of CPUFriend has put in [Kexts](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Kexts), but only for my CPU.
+   If you need to generate new CPUFriend kexts, running the [command](https://github.com/the-Quert/macOS-Mojave-XPS9360/blob/master/Commands/CPUFriend).

    ## For Better Using Experience
  You may need
    - [BetterSnapTool](https://itunes.apple.com/tw/app/bettersnaptool/id417375580?mt=12) to arrange the position of the windows on screen better.